-- (c) Petition for Downward Adjustment Decrease in Housing Services or Maintenance.
+(c) Petition for Downward Adjustment - Decrease in Housing Services or Maintenance.
 A decrease in Housing Services or maintenance, or deterioration of the Rental Unit beyond ordinary wear and tear, without a corresponding reduction in Rent, is considered an increase in Rent.
 A Tenant may file a Petition to adjust the Rent downward based on a loss in rental value attributable to a decrease in Housing Services or maintenance or deterioration of the Rental Unit.
-The Petition must specify the circumstances allege to constitute a decrease in Housing Services or maintenance, and demonstrate that the Landlord was provided with reasonable notice and an opportunity to correct in like manner to Petitions filed pursuant to Subsection 1710(b)(2) herein. - (d) Petition for Downward Adjustment Unlawful Rent.
-If a Landlord demands or retains Rent in excess of the lawful Rent pursuant to this Article, a Tenant may file a Petition to adjust the Rent to its lawful level. - (e) Increases for Specified Capital Improvements.
-A Landlord pursuing an eligible Capital Improvement may seek reimbursement for all or a portion of the approved costs of that eligible Capital Improvement by way of a temporary Rent increase in accordance with this Section 1710(e). - (1) "Capital Improvement" means a substantial addition or modification of a physical feature of a Covered Rental Unit, or of a building or Property containing a Covered Rental Unit that primarily benefits one or more Tenants and qualifies as one of the following for purposes of this Section 1710(e). - (A) Necessary to bring the Property into compliance or maintain compliance with applicable state and local codes affecting health and safety, but excluding the costs of any additions or modifications that could have been avoided by the exercise of reasonable diligence in maintaining and making timely repairs to the Covered Rental Unit and/or Property; or - (B) Significantly improves the environmental sustainability of the Covered Rental Unit or Property and results in a reduction in utility or other costs for the Property that are realized by the Tenant(s); or - Property, but excluding the costs of any additions or modifications that could have been avoided by the exercise of reasonable diligence in maintaining and making timely repairs to the Covered Rental Unit and/or Property. - (2) Rules and Regulations.
-The Rental Housing Committee shall promulgate rules and regulations to implement the temporary increase in Rent authorized by this Section 1710(e), including but not limited to the following features and limits. - (A) The Rental Housing Committee may publish and revise a list of eligible Capital Improvements. - (B) The Rental Housing Committee may identify approved costs for eligible Capital Improvements or otherwise limit the percentage of an approved cost for an eligible Capital Improvement for which a Landlord may seek reimbursement via a temporary Rent increase under this Section 1710(e).
+The Petition must specify the circumstances allege to constitute a decrease in Housing Services or maintenance, and demonstrate that the Landlord was provided with reasonable notice and an opportunity to correct in like manner to Petitions filed pursuant to Subsection 1710(b)(2) herein.

+(d) Petition for Downward Adjustment - Unlawful Rent.
+If a Landlord demands or retains Rent in excess of the lawful Rent pursuant to this Article, a Tenant may file a Petition to adjust the Rent to its lawful level.

+(e) Increases for Specified Capital Improvements.
+A Landlord pursuing an eligible Capital Improvement may seek reimbursement for all or a portion of the approved costs of that eligible Capital Improvement by way of a temporary Rent increase in accordance with this Section 1710(e).

+(1) "Capital Improvement" means a substantial addition or modification of a physical feature of a Covered Rental Unit, or of a building or Property containing a Covered Rental Unit that primarily benefits one or more Tenants and qualifies as one of the following for purposes of this Section 1710(e).

+(A) Necessary to bring the Property into compliance or maintain compliance with applicable state and local codes affecting health and safety, but excluding the costs of any additions or modifications that could have been avoided by the exercise of reasonable diligence in maintaining and making timely repairs to the Covered Rental Unit and/or Property; or (B) Significantly improves the environmental sustainability of the Covered Rental Unit or Property and results in a reduction in utility or other costs for the Property that are realized by the Tenant(s); or

+(C) Significantly extends the useful life of the Covered Rental Unit or Property, but excluding the costs of any additions or modifications that could have been avoided by the exercise of reasonable diligence in maintaining and making timely repairs to the Covered Rental Unit and/or Property.

+(D) An improvement to one Covered Rental Unit requested by the Tenant, subject to the mutual and unanimous consent by the Landlord and Tenant to the terms of installation of and cost recovery for the improvement.

+(2) Rules and Regulations.
+The Rental Housing Committee shall promulgate rules and regulations to implement the temporary increase in Rent authorized by this Section 1710(e), including but not limited to the following features and limits.

+(A) The Rental Housing Committee shall publish a list of eligible Capital Improvements and revise the list from time to time.

+(B) The Rental Housing Committee may identify approved costs for eligible Capital Improvements or otherwise limit the percentage of an approved cost for an eligible Capital Improvement for which a Landlord may seek reimbursement via a temporary Rent increase under this Section 1710(e).